Trade Exchange Canada and its affiliates (“TEC”) administer a network of members who trade products and services with each other.

 References to Member include the Member both as a selling and buying member.
 The Member will also refer to the Authorized Signatory on the face of this Agreement.

-Upon presentation of a Card by a Member or an authorized user, the selling Member will: (a) sell merchandise or perform services to the other member at a price not in excess of the ticketed or posted price for such merchandise or services (b) not impose any fees or other charges for the use of the Card as a method of payment, and (c) not require a minimum amount of merchandise to be purchased or services to be performed before accepting the Card.
+Acceptance as an authorized user, the selling Member will: (a) sell merchandise or perform services to the other member at a price not in excess of the ticketed or posted price for such merchandise or services (b) not impose any fees or other charges for the use of Trade Dollars (“TD”) as a method of payment, and (c) not require a minimum amount of merchandise to be purchased or services to be performed.

-The buying Member must remit all applicable taxes and other amounts owing to governmental authorities and to the selling Member at the time of each transaction.
+The buying Member must remit all applicable taxes and other amounts owing to governmental authorities and to the selling Member at the time of each transaction, or as required.
 The selling Member will make proper payment to applicable governmental authorities.

 TEC will provide statements to the Member detailing all transactions and transaction fees on a monthly basis.
 TEC will be entitled to treat everything shown on a statement as complete, correct and binding on the Member unless the Member gives TEC written notice of an error in or omission from the statement by not later than 30 days after the statement date recorded on that statement.

-The buying Member does not receive the merchandise or services described in a Transaction Slip.
+The buying Member does not receive the merchandise or services described.

-The transaction evidenced by the Transaction slip is for any reason illegal, void or invalid.
+The transaction evidenced is for any reason illegal, void or invalid.

 The selling Member has attempted to reduce, increase or disguise the amount of the transaction.

-A copy of the same Transaction Slip has been deposited more than once.
+A copy of the same transaction has been deposited more than once.

-The selling Member has attempted to process a fictitious Transaction Slip.
+The selling Member has attempted to process a fictitious transaction.